 Recent visitors praised the house tour, specifically the fact that it's a self-guided audio tour (included with admission).
 Travelers said the audio tour allowed them to view the house at their own pace, without having to wait or rush to catch up to an entire group.
 However, visitors provided more mixed reviews of the state of the house itself.
-Some were pleased that the Historic Charleston Foundation chose to leave the property untouched: "It leaves a lot to the imagination and makes me think about what this beautiful home looked like when it was first built!" one TripAdvisor review offered.
-Meanwhile, others were less impressed, commenting on the need for restoration and general feeling of dilapidation exhibited throughout the house's grounds.
+Some were pleased that the Historic Charleston Foundation chose to leave the property untouched, but others were less impressed, commenting on the need for restoration and general feeling of dilapidation exhibited throughout the house's grounds.

 Sitting a little more than a mile north of downtown Charleston, the museum is open Monday through Saturday from 10 a.m. to 5 p.m. and Sundays from 2 to 5 p.m.
 Admission is $12 for adults and $5 for children, and includes an audio tour.
 You can also buy a joint ticket for both the Aiken-Rhett House and the Nathaniel Russell House for $18; dual admission for children costs $10.
 For more information, check out the Aiken-Rhett House section on the Historic Charleston Foundation's website.

 Many visitors say you can't leave Charleston without seeing this stretch along the city's southern tip.
 This row of Southern-style mansions overlooking Charleston Harbor was formerly the heart and soul of the city's maritime activity.
 Today, the area attracts camera-toting tourists from all over the country.

 Explore More of Charleston

 Gwen PratesiMarch 11, 2019

 Will WalkeyFebruary 5, 2019